ConnorDonegan/connordonegan.github.io/Software.markdown

 permalink: /software/
 ---

-A large portion of my research at UT Dallas and UT Southwestern Medical Center has been focused on spatial statistics, Bayesian modeling, and public health.
-This page describes the main products of this work, which include papers on quantitative methodology and a pair of software programs that were built primarily for public health surveillance research.
-The software and code uses the R language for statistical computing and the [Stan](https://mc-stan.org) modeling language for Markov chain Monte Carlo sampling.
+ This page describes statistical software I have developed and lists associated papers on quantitative methodology.
+The software uses the R language for statistical computing and the [Stan](https://mc-stan.org) modeling language for Markov chain Monte Carlo sampling.

 #### The geostan R package